opendaylight/releng-builder/docs/jenkins.rst

 `releng-builder-repo`_.
 Project contributors can no longer edit the Jenkins jobs directly on the server.

-Build Slaves
+Build Minions
 ------------

-The Jenkins jobs are run on build slaves (executors) which are created on an as-needed basis.
-If no idle build slaves are available a new VM is brought up.
+The Jenkins jobs are run on build minions (executors) which are created on an as-needed basis.
+If no idle build minions are available a new VM is brought up.
 This process can take up to 2 minutes.
-Once the build slave has finished a job, it will remain online for 45 minutes before shutting down.
-Subsequent jobs will use an idle build slave if available.
+Once the build minion has finished a job, it will remain online for 45 minutes before shutting down.
+Subsequent jobs will use an idle build minion if available.

-Our Jenkins master supports many types of dynamic build slaves.
-If you are creating custom jobs then you will need to have an idea of what type of slaves are available.
-The following are the current slave types and descriptions.
+Our Jenkins master supports many types of dynamic build minions.
+If you are creating custom jobs then you will need to have an idea of what type of minions are available.
+The following are the current minion types and descriptions.
-Slave Template Names are needed for jobs that take advantage of multiple slaves as they must be specifically called out by template name instead of label.
+Minion Template Names are needed for jobs that take advantage of multiple minions as they must be specifically called out by template name instead of label.

-Adding New Components to the Slaves
+Adding New Components to the Minions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your project needs something added to one of the slaves used during build and test you can help us get things added faster by doing one of the following:
+If your project needs something added to one of the minions used during build and test you can help us get things added faster by doing one of the following:

 * Submit a patch to RelEng/Builder for the `spinup-scripts`_ that